Ravi21ram/Ravi21ram/README.md

 # Hi there! 👋 I'm Ravi

 ## About Me
-I'm a backend developer with 8 months of experience as the junior developer handelled tough api to get logs from the github, specializing in Java full stack development.
-Completed "JAVA FULL STACK DEVELOPMENT" course at J Spiders, Basavanagudi, Bengaluru.
-I have a strong passion for crafting efficient and scalable solutions, leveraging my expertise in Java, Node.js, Express, and Angular.
-With a keen eye for detail and a commitment to continuous learning, I strive to deliver high-quality software solutions that meet client requirements and exceed expectations.
+I'm a backend developer with 8 months of experience, specializing in Java full stack development.
+As a junior developer, I've successfully handled challenging APIs to extract logs from GitHub repositories, contributing to improved monitoring and debugging processes.
+I completed the "JAVA FULL STACK DEVELOPMENT" course at J Spiders, Basavanagudi, Bengaluru, where I honed my skills in Java, Node.js, Express, and Angular.
+With a strong passion for crafting efficient and scalable solutions, I'm dedicated to continuous learning and staying updated with the latest technologies in software development.

 ## Connect with me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/r-ravi)